MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

 Device categories allow you to easily manage and group devices in Microsoft Intune.
-Assign a category, such as *sales* or *accounting*, to a device and Intune will automatically add the device to the corresponding Intune device group or Active Directory security group.
+Create a category, such as *sales* or *accounting*, and Intune automaticallys add all devices that fall within that category to the corresponding device group in Intune.

-To enable categories in your tenant, you must create a category in the Microsoft Endpoint Manager admin center and set up a dynamic group for it in Azure AD.
+To enable categories in your tenant, you must create a category in the Microsoft Endpoint Manager admin center and set up dynamic Azure Active Directory (Azure AD) security groups.

 This article describes how to configure and edit device categories.

 ## Configure device categories

 You must be a Global Administrator or Intune Administrator to perform these steps.

 ### Step 1: Create device category in Intune
 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).